-Muna Ammar, the founder of the womens centre in Beit Umar first suggested the idea of a summer camp to us after we showed interest in conducting some sort of creative initiative in the area.
-She mentioned similar camps have taken place in the past and have been incredibly successful.
-We have also been toying with the idea of trying to initiate a walking programme for women alongside the activities we conduct for children, which she recieved positively to, as women from the village have been expressing a desire to get more exercise and leave their homes.
+Muna Ammar, the founder of the women’s centre in Beit Umar first suggested the idea of a summer camp, she mentioned similar camps have taken place in the past and have been incredibly successful.
+They have allowed the children a creative safe space to grow and play, giving confidence and in some ways resistance.
+We have are also planning on initiating a programme of safe walks for women.
 Though many of the women in Beit Umar are university educated, due to the customs of the area they return to the town to be married and look after their children.
+For many it is a struggle even to get exercise and leave their homes, and they have expressed strong desires to be able to move freely, in a women only group, through their own land.
 A third of what we are asking for within our budget is the costs of renting vehicles to take groups of women and children on walking trips.
-It is neccessary to move them away from the area of Beit Umar as it is too hostile to move about freely.
+It is necessary to move them away from the area of Beit Umar as it is too hostile to move about freely and safely.
 Areas which have been suggested to us are Battir, Jericho and Ein Farah.

-Therefore, in reaction to this information, we decided to conduct a 2 week summer camp for the children of Beit Umar which would involved a series of activities for 60-70 children concluding in a parade/performance.
-Activities include puppet making, drawing, movement and theatre workshops, making musical instruments from discarded packaging etc. A more detailed timetable TBC, we will post this when it is finalised.
-Most of the budget we are asking for is for materials for these workshops, the cost of covering the time of a few supervisors and towards the upkeeep of the womens centre.
+In reaction to this situation we have decided to conduct a 2 week summer camp for the children of Beit Umar which would involved a series of activities and classes for 60-70 children concluding in a parade/performance created by the children.
+Activities will include puppet making, drawing, movement and theatre workshops, making musical instruments from discarded packaging and much much more.
+We also aim to leave resources for play and creation for children to access after the completion of the summer camp.
+The support we are asking for is to cover materials for these workshops, the cost of supervisors, safe transport for the women and towards the upkeep of the women’s centre.

-Using the inspiration we gather from the womens walks, storytelling and the childrens summer camp we will then use to feed into the next stage of our initiative and begin to design development for the pieces to be produced.
+Using the inspiration we gather from the women’s walks, storytelling and the children’s summer camp we will then use to feed into the next stage of our initiative and begin to design development for the pieces to be produced, which will in turn bring industry and income to Beit Umar.

 Here is some information about us :